Redwood End Table

 October - December, 2022

 This project was a Christmas gift for my parents.
-The redwood cookie almost became scrap wood after substantial cracking.
+The redwood cookie nearly became scrap wood after substantial cracking.
 But I stuck with it and made it work.
 The table is now on display in my parent's home in Vermont.

 Technical Details